 The structure of an organization can either facilitate or hinder its progress towards achieving set goals.
 Hence, every organization that hopes to succeed must have a good structure.
 Organizational structure determines the flow of information between the different levels of management as well as how roles and responsibilities are delegated and coordinated.
 One key role which contributes to the success of an organization is that of a Chief Product Officer (CPO).
 Just like a Chief Sales Officer plays a significant role in the sale of the organization’s product and services, so is the Chief Product Officer a big part of the business’s product.
 The CPO must be a visionary, a supervisor, an outstanding leader, and a zealous publicist of the product.
 The position usually reports to the chief executive officer.

 The responsibilities of the CPO includes coming up with the product concept, strategy, design, development, and marketing.
-The CPO also has an influence in the production, distribution and procurement departments.
+The CPO also has an influence on the production, distribution, and procurement departments.

 The CPO is basically responsible for all product-related matters from its conception and development to its innovation and eventual launching.
 The CPO also ensures that the product would attract sales and ultimately generate profit for the business.